ECP-WarpX/picsar/Installation_doc/Fortran/INSTALL_FORTRAN_LINUX.md

 You can test the code after compilation in different ways.

-To test the compilation/execution, you can use the makefile (py.test is required):
+To test the compilation/execution, you can use the makefile (needs the python package pytest):

   For all tests:
   > make -f Makefile test